Tubati-jayasree/AI-Nutritionist-App/README.md

 # ✨Tech Stack
 Scripting Language: Python Deployment partner: Streamlit

-# 🔴 Video Demo!
-Project demo :- Click Here

 # 💫 Getting Started
-Clone the repository: git clone https://github.com/AdityaWadkar/WellnessAI-Achiever.git
+Clone the repository: git clone https://github.com/Tubati-jayasree/AI-Nutritionist-App

 Install dependencies: pip install -r requirements.txt

 Configure API key: Visit Google's Gemini Pro Vision API to obtain your API key, and set it as an environment variable.

 # 🪴 Usage
-Run the Streamlit app: streamlit run wellnessai_advisior.py Upload an image of your meal.
+Run the Streamlit app: streamlit run app.py Upload an image of your meal.
 Click the "Tell me about my meal" button to receive nutritional insights.

 # 👥 Contributing
 Contributions are welcome!
 If you have ideas, bug reports, or want to add new features, please open an issue or submit a pull request.